 Finding Balance with Telemedicine

-Now, I’m sure you’re already aware of most of these issues.
-In fact, your hospital or health system could have already been hit by shortages, unable to fully provide the quality of services you’d like for your patients.
+Your hospital or health system may already be experiencing the negative effects of shortages, unable to fully provide the quality of services and patient care that has built your reputation in the community.
 It’s a hard balance to draw – how do you provide the best patient care possible, while also allowing your physicians the time to rest and avoid burnout?
 That’s where telemedicine services can deliver exceptional value.

 Telemedicine can deliver a range of benefits to help offset the physician shortage challenge.
 By filling in gaps during overnight hours, or delivering enhanced access to specialists, hospitals and health systems are able to use telemedicine to improve patient retention, improve staff physician work/life balance and increase overall quality and reputation of healthcare services.
 It has been a valued resource for many hospitals during the pandemic, not only to deliver night coverage, but to also cover staff shortages due to sickness or quarantines.
 However, the value doesn’t end there.
 When used as an ongoing resource, telemedicine also helps hospitals admit more patients and improve overall quality of care for better patient outcomes.